 Lessons Learned in Creating Participatory Experiences for Art Museum Audiences

-Silvia Filippini Fantoni, Indianapolis Museum of Art, USA, Kyle Jaebker, Indianapolis Museum of Art, USA, Tiffany Leason, Indianapolis Museum of Art, USA
+Silvia Filippini Fantoni, North Carolina Museum of Art, USA, Kyle Jaebker, Indianapolis Museum of Art, USA, Tiffany Leason, Indianapolis Museum of Art, USA

 In an effort to fulfill its mission of developing new audiences, engaging visitors in innovative ways, and providing opportunities to include visitors’ voices in the museum experience, the Indianapolis Museum of Art has developed a number of analog and technology-based participatory projects in the past few years.
 These included a simple vote on a poll, tagging collection objects online, posting commentaries, and allowing visitors to create and share their own drawings, photographs, or artworks.
 Such projects have met with different degrees of success, with some enjoying a positive response, while others recorded low levels of engagement.